PriyaraniSuramanji/AI-Resume-Screening-Job-Matching-System/README.md

 # 2. Literature Review
 Several researchers have proposed AI-based recruitment systems to improve resume screening and candidate-job matching.

+Here are short **summary-style descriptions** for each paper.

+### 1. Roselinkiruba et al. (2025)

-Roselinkiruba et al. proposed a Smart Recruiting System that combines NLP and Generative AI for automated resume screening and candidate evaluation.
-Their system uses resume parsing, candidate scoring, bias mitigation, and real-time dashboards to improve recruitment efficiency.
+Roselinkiruba et al. proposed a Smart Recruiting System that uses **Natural Language Processing (NLP)** and **Generative AI** to automate resume screening.
+The system performs resume parsing, candidate scoring, bias reduction, and provides a real-time recruiter dashboard, making the recruitment process faster, fairer, and more efficient.

+### 2. Raja Sekar et al. (2025)

-Raja Sekar et al. introduced a multimodal recruitment framework using BERT, CNN, and Large Language Models (LLMs).
-Their system performs resume parsing, job-role classification, mock interview simulation, and fairness auditing to ensure ethical candidate selection.
+Raja Sekar et al. developed a multimodal recruitment framework using **BERT, CNN, and Large Language Models (LLMs)**.
+The system automates resume parsing, job-role classification, and mock interviews while using fairness auditing to ensure accurate and ethical candidate selection.

+### 3. Mukil Ganesh et al. (2025)

-Mukil Ganesh et al. developed ReSage AI, an AI-enhanced resume screening framework that analyzes resumes using Google Gemini API.
-The system provides intelligent content scoring, resume quality evaluation, and personalized suggestions for improving candidate profiles.
+Mukil Ganesh et al. introduced **ReSage AI**, an AI-powered resume screening framework that uses the **Google Gemini API**.
+It evaluates resume quality, provides intelligent content scoring, and offers personalized suggestions to help candidates improve their resumes and increase their chances of selection.

-Dhivya et al. proposed an AI-Based Resume Screening System using Generative AI.
-Their system integrates Gemini AI, resume analysis, skill-gap identification, keyword highlighting, and job-description matching to improve candidate evaluation accuracy.

-Putluru et al. developed a semantic resume screening system using Transformer Networks and Learning-to-Rank models.
-The framework employs BERT-based Named Entity Recognition, Sentence-BERT embeddings, and RankNet ranking techniques to perform accurate candidate shortlisting.

-Asad proposed an LLM-driven resume parsing and job description matching system evaluated on 998 real-world resumes.
-The study demonstrated that Large Language Models significantly reduce resume processing time while maintaining matching accuracy.

-Vernekar et al. introduced an AI-driven resume analysis platform that combines skill extraction, semantic job matching, career recommendations, and AI-powered interview assistance.
-The system achieved high accuracy in candidate-job compatibility analysis.

-Singh et al. compared traditional NLP techniques such as TF-IDF and SpaCy with Generative AI models like Gemini for resume screening and recommendation systems.
-Their study concluded that Generative AI provides better contextual understanding compared to keyword-based systems.

-Sengupta et al. proposed SkillBridgeAI, a real-time AI-based skill gap analysis and career guidance platform that uses Generative AI to provide personalized recommendations, resume optimization, and adaptive learning pathways.

-From the literature survey, it is observed that most existing systems focus on either resume parsing, candidate ranking, or job recommendation.
-However, integrating resume screening, semantic matching, candidate ranking, and intelligent recruitment support into a single platform remains a challenging task.
-Therefore, the proposed AI Resume Screening & Job Matching System aims to provide an integrated solution using NLP and AI techniques.
 ________________________________________

 # 3. Problem Statement